 But it’s not just about the music.
 Falling in line with the hipster vow of sustainability and saving the planet one coffee bean at a time, organisations such as Oxfam America are there to show us the way.

 It runs over my birthday, so if anyone wants to treat me, I’m available.

 The Pitchfork Festivals are definitely in the top 5 of my festivals I want to go to list.
-Held in Paris and Chicago, they usually have the best line ups (according to me) – ones that attract a more ‘discerning customer’.
+Held in Paris and Chicago, now also including London & Berlin, they usually have the best line ups (according to me) – ones that attract a more ‘discerning customer’.
 Both versions encourage attendees to arrive by bike, they have craft fairs, food fairs and vinyl fairs within the grounds and the book fort is one of the best places for those all important Instagram shots.

 So pull up your socks, grab your Ray-Bans, denim cut offs with the pockets showing, festival hats and statement jewellery and you’ll fit right in, but that’s not what it’s all about is it?